Shunyang2018/shunyang.xyz/content/about/accomplishments.md

 # Order that this section appears on the page.
 weight: 40

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
+'Accomplish&shy;ments'
-title: 'Accomplish&shy;ments'
+title: 'HONORS & AWARDS'
 subtitle:

 # Date format